Genetic Screening Basics

 Discovering Your Genetic Inheritance

-The human body is made of trillions of cells.
-The vast majority of our cells contain our genetic information, which is inherited from our parents in the form of DNA (deoxyribonucleic acid).
+The human body is made up of trillions of cells.
+The vast majority of our cells contain our genetic information, which is inherited from our parents in the form of deoxyribonucleic acid (DNA).
 A gene is a segment of DNA that is responsible for providing instructions, or a recipe, for how to make a specific protein that the human body needs for normal growth and development.
-If there are changes (or mutations) in the recipe of a gene, that protein will be affected in some way and may not be able to complete its job in the human body.
+If there are changes (also known as variants) in the recipe of a gene, that protein will be affected in some way and may not be able to complete its job in the human body.
 Genes are located on larger structures called chromosomes.
 Humans typically have 23 pairs of chromosomes, which we inherit from our parents—giving us two different copies of each gene that we have.
 Generally, genes can be either "recessive" or "dominant."
-The charts below show the how genes can be inherited and cause disease based on whether they are recessive or dominant.
+The charts below show the how genes can be inherited and how variants can cause a genetic condition based on whether they are recessive or dominant.

 Recessive Genetic Disease

-In order for carriers to pass on a recessive gene, both partners would have to be carriers of the same genetic disease.
+In order for carriers to have a child affected by a recessive genetic condition, both partners would have to be carriers of the same condition.

 Dominant Genetic Disease